foxitsoftware/react-native-foxitpdf/README.md

 ### iOS

 1. Unzip Foxit iOS sdk and copy libs folder into iOS folder.
+(Please use FoxitRDK 6.0 )
 2. Add dynamic framework "FoxitRDK.framework" and also in Xcode’s Embedded Binaries
 3. Add the Resource files that are needed for the built-in UI implementations to the pdfreader project.
 Right-click the project, and select Add Files to "your project"… to add the Resource files.
 Find and choose the folder "libs/uiextensions_src/uiextensions/Resource".
 4. Add following line into AppDelegate.m